-(1) The National Assembly shall be elected for a term of four years.

-(2) In case of war, armed hostilities or another state of emergency occurring during or after the expiry of the National Assembly's term, its mandate shall be extended until the expiry of the circumstances.

-(3) Elections for a new National Assembly shall be held within two months from the expiry of the mandate of the preceding one.
+- (1) The National Assembly shall be elected for a term of four years. - (2) In case of war, armed hostilities or another state of emergency occurring during or after the expiry of the National Assembly's term, its mandate shall be extended until the expiry of the circumstances. - (3) Elections for a new National Assembly shall be held within two months from the expiry of the mandate of the preceding one.

-(1) Eligible for election to the National Assembly shall be any Bulgarian citizen who does not hold another citizenship, is above the age of 21, is not under a judicial interdiction, and is not serving a prison sentence.

-(2) A candidate for a National Assembly seat holding a state post shall resign upon the registration of his candidacy.
+- (1) Eligible for election to the National Assembly shall be any Bulgarian citizen who does not hold another citizenship, is above the age of 21, is not under a judicial interdiction, and is not serving a prison sentence. - (2) A candidate for a National Assembly seat who is in civil service shall suspend its performance upon the registration of his candidacy.